kingszun/UniAD/README.md

 ### Checkpoint Usage
 * Download the checkpoints you need into `UniAD/ckpts/` directory.
-* You can directly evaluate these checkpoints to reproduce the results we reported, following the `evaluation` section in [TRAIN_EVAL.md](docs/TRAIN_EVAL.md).
+* You can evaluate these checkpoints to reproduce the results, following the `evaluation` section in [TRAIN_EVAL.md](docs/TRAIN_EVAL.md).
-* You can also initialize your own model with the pretrained checkpoints to incorporate your customized designs and improve the model performance.
-Change the `load_from` field in your config to `path/of/ckpt` and follow the `train` section in [TRAIN_EVAL.md](docs/TRAIN_EVAL.md) to start training.
+* You can also initialize your own model with the provided weights.
+Change the `load_from` field to `path/of/ckpt` in the config and follow the `train` section in [TRAIN_EVAL.md](docs/TRAIN_EVAL.md) to start training.

 ## Model Structure
 The overall pipeline of UniAD is controlled by [uniad_e2e.py](projects/mmdet3d_plugin/uniad/detectors/uniad_e2e.py) which coordinates all the task modules in `UniAD/projects/mmdet3d_plugin/uniad/dense_heads`.
-If you are interested in the implementation of a specific task module, please refer to it's corresponding files, e.g., [motion_head](projects/mmdet3d_plugin/uniad/dense_heads/motion_head.py).
+If you are interested in the implementation of a specific task module, please refer to it's corresponding file, e.g., [motion_head](projects/mmdet3d_plugin/uniad/dense_heads/motion_head.py).

 ## TODO List
 - [ ] (Long-term) Improve flexibility for future extensions, e.g., separating BEV encoder and tracking module.